VarunUllanat/Alz/README.md

-# Alz

-Transcriptomic Analysis of the brains of Symptomatic and Asymptomatic Alzheimer’s Patients
+# Transcriptomic Analysis of the brains of Symptomatic and Asymptomatic Alzheimer’s Patients

 Asymptomatic Alzheimer’s disease (Asym-AD) is a condition where patients have intact cognition but neuropathology similar to Alzheimer’s disease (AD).
 Studying the genome-wide expression of transcripts in Asym-AD brains could help us understand the molecular mechanisms that play a role in the onset of AD